-- If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached - A clear account of the incident will be recorded and given to the head teacher - The head teacher will interview all concerned and will record the incident - Class Teachers will be kept informed and if it persists the teacher will advise the headteacher. - Parents will be kept informed - Punitive measures will be used as appropriate and in consultation will all parties concerned - In extreme cases of bullying that are unable to be resolved and when all areas of intervention have been exhausted the school can use exclusion.
+- If bullying is suspected or reported, the incident will be dealt with immediately by the member of staff who has been approached - A clear account of the incident will be recorded on an Incident Report sheet (available in the staff room) and given to the head teacher - The head teacher will interview all concerned and will record the incident - Class Teachers will be kept informed and if it persists the teacher will advise the headteacher. - Parents will be kept informed - Punitive measures will be used as appropriate and in consultation will all parties concerned - In extreme cases of bullying that are unable to be resolved and when all areas of intervention have been exhausted, the school can use exclusion.